pivotal-cf/docs-pcf-pws/CONTRIBUTING 2.md

 If your pull request contains a single commit or your changes are related to the most recent commit, you can simply amend the commit.

-Be sure to add a comment to the PR indicating your new changes are ready to review, as GitHub does not generate a notification when you git push.
+Add a comment to the PR indicating your new changes are ready to review, as GitHub does not generate a notification when you git push.

 ### Formatting Commit Messages